 ICPSR is a social science repository that includes curated data sets pertaining to many disciplines within the social sciences.
 ICPSR contains original codebooks and descriptions of methodology, offers multiple file format downloads, and links data to relevant scholarly research.
 Users can search at the variable level and trace datasets to their use in academic publications.
 The archive also includes data-driven learning guides for those teaching with data.

-The Roper Center for Public Opinion Research archives include datasets from thousands of surveys with national adult, state, foreign, and special subpopulation samples.
-The data catalog also includes the iPoll search tool, which allows users to discover data according to the questions asked in each survey.
-Along with such basic information as survey organization, interview dates, and type of sample, most catalog entries include abstracts indicating the subjects covered by the questions in the survey.
+The Roper Center for Public Opinion Research archives include datasets from thousands of public opinion surveys with national adult, state, foreign, and special subpopulation samples.
+The data catalog also includes the iPoll search tool, which allows users to discover data by searching keywords that appear in survey questions.
+Along with information on survey organization, interview dates, and type of sample, most results include abstracts indicating the subjects covered by the questions in the survey.

 The Odum Institute maintains one of the oldest and largest catalog of machine-readable data in the U.S. It has an extensive collection of U.S. Census data, including one of the most complete holdings for 1970 Census files.
 Other major sources of data include the North Carolina State Data Center, which distributes North Carolina census data; and the National Center for Health Statistics.

 The single most important educational data resource in the United States, NCES is the statistical data arm of the US Department of Education, and the central clearinghouse for statistical information about education of all types.
 See the FastFacts, QuickTables, CommonCore, and Surveys and Programs pages to get started.